bartakke/HackerNewsApi/README.md

 ## Install Dependencies

-Run `ng install` for a dev server.
+Run `npm install` for a dev server.
 The app will automatically download required dependencies.

 ## Development server